Can GE Bring Common Core to Life?

 Fellowship Program Aims to Change Teacher Prep

 In 2007, Indiana adopted a new teaching fellowship program, established by the Woodrow Wilson National Fellowship Foundation, to recruit professionals with STEM expertise.
 Fellows, whether mid-career or fresh out of college, were set to work in secondary schools serving disadvantaged populations.
-The program seeks to not only address the shortage of STEM teachers, but to change university-based teacher preparation to resemble the residency-type training doctors receive.
+The program seeks to not only address the shortage of STEM teachers, but to Read more about Fellowship Program Aims to Change Teacher Prep[…]

 Share